fuine/msc-thesis-typst/content/ch3_results.typ

   ("titanic/jso_distributions.svg", [jSO]),
   caption: flex-caption(
     [Hyperparameters' distribution estimation resulting from optimization on the Titanic dataset.
 Plots for the first and last five generations.
 Numbers in the legend correspond to the number of the experiment run.
     ],
-  [Hyperparameters' distribution estimation resulting from optimization on the Titanic dataset.]
+    [Hyperparameters' distribution estimation resulting from optimization on the Titanic dataset.],
   ),
-  label: <fig:titanic_distributions>
+  label: <fig:titanic_distributions>,
 )